 Whatever shape or size, coops should provide a safe haven from the weather and predators.
 They should be robustly built to withstand strong winds and offer shelter for hens who may not have experienced rain before.
 However, the main difference between commercially available coops is whether or not they have an integral run enclosed by wire mesh.

-A THC Starter Chicken Coop is a good example of a coop which has an integral run while the Large Chicken Coop by Zest 4 Leisure will need an adjacent run to be constructed.
+The starter chicken coop is a good example of a coop which has an integral run, while the large chicken coop by Rowlinson will need an adjacent run to be constructed.
 If sited on grass, you must be physically able to regularly re-locate a coop with a run attached.
 If the hen house or coop does not have a run it can remain static but you will have to fence off an adjacent area to guard the hens from predation.

 The size of the coop is dependent on the number of chickens you have.
 The floor space inside a coop should be approximately 4sq ft per hen, but it is always a good idea to buy a coop larger than your present needs to accommodate more hens when you become more experienced in keeping them and want to expand the flock.